wp-plugins/captionpix/readme.txt

 == Upgrade Notice ==

-= 1.4.1 =
+= 1.5 =

-* Mandatory - Fix to mobile responsive behaviour on Firefox and Internet Explorer
+* Optional - Add more captioning options such as padding and text justification

 == How to Use The Plugin ==